sscoconutree/demontime/README.md

 **Optional**

-Fork this repo so you can run the following one liner with your own IP Address and Port number:
+Fork this repo so you can run the following one liner with your own IP Address and Port number straight from Github:

 **NOTE: Replace the URL with your own forked repo.**